kerberos-io/factory/kubernetes/README.md

     gofish install helm

-### Traefik

-[**Traefik**](https://containo.us/traefik/) is a reverse proxy and load balancer which allows you to expose your deployments more easily.
-Kerberos uses Traefik to expose its APIs more easily.

-Add the Helm repository and install traefik.

-    kubectl create namespace traefik
-    helm repo add traefik https://helm.traefik.io/traefik
-    helm install traefik traefik/traefik -n traefik

-After installation, you should have an IP attached to Traefik service, look for it by executing the `get service` command.
-You will see the ip address in the `EXTERNAL-IP` attribute.

-    kubectl get svc

-        NAME                        TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE
-        kubernetes                  ClusterIP      10.0.0.1       <none>          443/TCP                      36h
-    --> traefik                     LoadBalancer   10.0.27.93     40.114.168.96   443:31623/TCP,80:31804/TCP   35h
-        traefik-dashboard           NodePort       10.0.252.6     <none>          80:31146/TCP                 35h

-Go to your DNS provider and link the domain you've configured in the first step `traefik.domain.com` to the IP address of thT `EXTERNAL-IP` attribute.
-When browsing to `traefik.domain.com`, you should see the traefik dashboard showing up.

-### Ingress-Nginx (alternative for Traefik)

-If you don't like `Traefik` but you prefer `Ingress Nginx`, that works as well.

-    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
-    helm repo update
-    kubectl create namespace ingress-nginx
-    helm install ingress-nginx -n ingress-nginx ingress-nginx/ingress-nginx

 ### MongoDB

 When using Kerberos Factory, it will persist the configurations of your Kerberos Agents in a MongoDB database.
 As used before, we are using `helm` to install MongoDB in our Kubernetes cluster.